 Essential Parish Safeguarding Guidance:

 The following three Church of England policy and guidance documents have been approved by the House of Bishops and must, where relevant, be followed by all Church Bodies and Church Officers.
-More national policy and guidance can be found in the Safeguarding Resources section of the Safeguarding webpages under National Safeguarding Policy and Practice Guidance.
+More national policy and guidance can be found in the Safeguarding Policies and Guidance section of the Safeguarding webpages.

 Essential Parish Safeguarding Documents: